quatrope/AutoMix/docs/api.rst

 Typedef's and Enum's
 --------------------

-.. c:type:: targetFunc
+.. c:type:: targetDist

-    targetFunc is the prototype of the log-posterior function that must be passed to :c:type:`amSampler` upon initialization.
+    targetDist is the prototype of the log-posterior function that must be passed to :c:type:`amSampler` upon initialization.

     .. code-block:: c

-      typedef double (*targetFunc)(int model_k, double *x);
+      typedef double (*targetDist)(int model_k, double *x);

 .. c:type:: bool